The Insider’s Guide to Gut Microbiome tests on the NHS

 Gut microbiome testing can be a powerful part of a comprehensive assessment, but it works best when combined with clinical history, symptom analysis, and other tests.
 It shouldn’t be used in isolation to diagnose or treat disease.

-1. Can I get a gut microbiome test through the NHS?
+1) Can I get a gut microbiome test on the NHS?

 You might benefit from gut microbiome testing if you experience: